 Dalraddy Holiday Park is a quiet family campsite near Aviemore, set in 25 acres of Scottish birch woodland.
 Beyond the quiet beauty of the location, this campsite can offer you a host of exciting action-packed holiday activities, thanks to the links between the Alvie and Dalraddy Estates.
 This unique holiday park boasts views of the mighty Cairngorm Mountains, and you can walk to the River Spey from the site.
 Tents, campervans, motorhomes and caravans are all welcome and the site can offer electric hook-ups for those who want to use them.
 50 of the pitches are for tents of all shapes and sizes.
 Dogs are welcome.

-The holiday park has its own licensed shop, selling beer, wine and spirits as well as essential groceries.
+The holiday park has its own licensed shop, selling beer, wine and spirits as well as essential groceries and ice creams.
 There is also a children's play park.
 The showers, washbasins and toilets have been upgraded recently and you'll also find laundry and washing up areas.
 If you enjoy watching TV during your caravan holidays, it's recommended that you take a portable satellite dish, since the trees hamper TV reception.

 Adrenaline-fuelled activities on offer here include Quad Bike Tours, a Zip Wire Park, canoeing, sailing, skiing, golf, gliding, rock climbing, mountain biking, paintballing and clay pigeon shooting.
 Other activities include bushcraft survival courses, archery, gorge walking, cooking demonstrations and expeditions involving deer feeding and photography, at suitable times of the year to suit the animals.